The most fundamental “Earth” science

 A fully online geology minor is available.
 Online course options currently available for the fully online minor include:

 GEOL 1301 & GEOL 1001: Fundamentals of Earth Science w/ Lab (3 hours)

 GEOL 1303 & GEOL 1103: Introductory Geology w/ Lab (4 hours)

 GEOL 1304 & GEOL 1104: Historical Geology w/ Lab (4 hours)

 GEOL 3303: Oceanography (3 hours)

 GEOL 4350: Cave and Karst Systems (3 hours)

 GEOL 4320 & GEOL 4020: Geochemistry w/ Lab (3 hours)

 Contact a geology advisor to plan your minor.

-If you are majoring in environmental sciences with the environmental geology option (Temple College of Forestry and Agriculture) or in geography with a geology minor, your required geology courses have been arranged to make it possible for you to complete a second major in geology during the normal four-year period for the bachelor's degree.
+If you are majoring in environmental science with a geology minor (Temple College of Forestry and Agriculture) or in geography with a geology minor, your required geology courses have been arranged to make it possible for you to complete an additional major in geology during the normal four-year period for the bachelor's degree.
 Contact the Department of Geology for advising.